About Craignish Restoration Of Marine And Coastal Habitats

 Winter and Spring 2026

-CROMACH are delighted to welcome back BAFTA-winning wildlife filmmaker John Aitchison following his hugely popular talk last November.
+CROMACH welcomed back BAFTA-winning wildlife filmmaker John Aitchison following his hugely popular talk last November.
 Over a long career filming the natural world — often working alongside Sir David Attenborough — John has helped bring extraordinary wildlife stories to audiences around the globe, capturing both the beauty and fragility of our natural environment.

 In this new talk, John explores what drives wildlife filmmakers and what they hope to achieve.
 Drawing on decades of experience behind the camera, he will share insights into how storytelling, beauty and emotion can inspire people to care more deeply about nature — and how powerful wildlife films can help move hearts, minds and ultimately create change.